It’s a new year. It’s time to reset the clock and focus on who you want to be and want you want to accomplish in 2021

 What keeps you up at night with your finances?
 At times when you should be relaxed, perhaps listening to music or out for a walk, if your thoughts begin to wander toward money fears, where is your mind going specifically?
 Follow that rat hole and label your biggest stress points so you can confront them.

 In our family, we need to update our will to reflect our goals and plans together.
-Hopefully we won’t need this for plan for decades, but it’s reckless not to have an updated will that spells out our wishes and latest thinking for how to take care of our boys if we’re not here.
+Hopefully, we won’t need this plan for decades, but it’s reckless not to have an updated will that spells out our wishes and latest thinking for how to take care of our boys if we’re not here.
 Finishing this work will be a huge relief for us, and it’s our top goal for the winter.

 For many, and at times for us, spending is a stress point.
 Maybe you want to live on a budget or simply track and watch your spending together?
 If spending is a stress point, acknowledge that and then come up with a plan.